 WRIT courses are either a half unit (0.5) or a full unit (1.0) of credit.
 WRIT 1120 is a required course for the Writing Minor (or it can be taken as an elective in any program).

 - WRIT 1120 (Writing Theory & Practice), 0.5 unit

-In addition to WRIT 1120, the Writing Minor requires 2.5 units taken from the following:
+In addition to WRIT 1120, the Writing Minor requires 2.5 units at the 2000 level or above, taken from the following:

 - Writing to Influence (ENGL / WRIT 2220), 0.5 unit

 - Creative Writing (ENGL / WRIT 2221), 0.5 unit

 - An Introduction to Editing (WRIT 2222), 0.5 unit